-And yet here we are with similar news headlines regarding race in 2015, as the ones from 1965.
-Have we learned anything in 50 years?
+And yet when “Selma” debuted in 2015, news headlines regarding race were eerily reminiscent of headlines from 1965.
+Did we learn anything in 50 years?

-The film begins by noting the standard 1960s humiliations suffered by Southern “Negroes”; America’s deep-seated and lingering Jim Crow-era prejudice that for all intents and purposes rendered black people’s constitutional right to vote null and void.
+The film depicts the standard 1960s humiliations suffered by Southern blacks, due to America’s deep-seated and lingering Jim Crow-era prejudice, which for all intents and purposes rendered black people’s constitutional right to vote null and void.

-Some of King’s fellow activists are John Lewis (Stephan James), who is currently the only living member of the “Big Six” leaders of the Civil Rights Movement, along with James Bevel (Common) and Coretta Scott King (Carmen Ejogo).
+Some of King’s fellow activists are John Lewis (Stephan James), who was, during the making of “Selma,” the only living member of the “Big Six” leaders of the Civil Rights Movement, along with James Bevel (Common), and Coretta Scott King (Carmen Ejogo).

 Oprah, eschewing Her Winfreyness, gives herself over to the role of nurse Annie Lee Cooper, lending an air of authenticity in serving the cause.

-Oyelowo also put on the requisite weight and holds King’s facial gesture to the point of channeling.
-He’s got King’s speech patterns down, which in their uniqueness border on caricature, but he never crosses the line.
+Oyelowo also put on the requisite weight and holds King’s facial gestures to the point of channeling.
+He’s got King’s speech patterns down, which in their uniqueness border on caricature, or a least stylization, but he never crosses the line.
 The virtuoso speeches and sermons are explosions of virtue and inspiration.
 It’s a great feat of theater craft, not to mention the fact that Oyelowo is British.

 Ultimately, “Selma” doesn’t promote hate or assign blame.
 Rather, it shows how people can get together, cooperate, and change things.
-Transcendent and inspiring, it’s one of the most important films of the year—and if it helps promote social change, it’ll be one of the most important films of the last 50 years.
+Transcendent and inspiring, it’s one of the most important films of 2015, and worth a viewing during this time in America when race relations have taken a new turn, and not necessarily a good turn.

 Director: Ava DuVernay

-Starring: David Oyelowo, Oprah Winfrey, Carmen Ejogo, Cuba Gooding Jr., Giovanni Ribisi, Tim Roth, Tom Wilkinson
+Starring: David Oyelowo, Oprah Winfrey, Tessa Thompson, Carmen Ejogo, Cuba Gooding Jr., Giovanni Ribisi, Tim Roth, Tom Wilkinson

 4 stars out of 5